robinhuy/touchpad-scroll-carousel/README.md

 # Touchpad Scroll Carousel

-_The simple, lightweight responsive carousel that requires no dependencies and supports scroll (left/right) on touchpad._
+_The simple, lightweight, responsive carousel requires no dependencies and supports smooth scrolling (left/right) on touchpads._

 ## Demo